CopterExpress/clever-show/docs/en/start-tutorial.md

 Time synchronization between all copters involved in the animation and the server is very important for correct playback of the animation.
 The more precisely the time is synchronized, the more coordinated the flight of the copter group will be.
 It is recommended to use [chrony](https://chrony.tuxfamily.org) service as a time synchronization tool.
 The process of installation and setup of this service for the server PC is described [above](#server-installation-and-startup), this service is already installed in the `clever-show` image.

-After the first copter connection to the server, the `chrony` service on the copter is automatically configured to connect to the ip address of the server and rebooted.
-However, the `chrony` service in the server may stop sending packets of time synchronization when the wifi network changes and the time between the copters and the server will stop being synchronized.
+After the first copter connection to the server, the `chrony` service on the copter is automatically configured to connect to the IP address of the server and rebooted.
+However, the `chrony` service in the server may stop sending packets of time synchronization when the WIFI network changes and the time between the copters and the server will stop being synchronized.
 The difference between the time from the copter and the server time is displayed in the `dt` column of the server table.
 Normal time difference should be **no more than 0.1 second** (about 0.01 second), but it may be more due to network latency when transmitting telemetry from the copter.
 If the time difference is greater than 0.1 second it is recommended to restart the `chrony` service with the command from the top menu of the server `Selected drones -> Restart service -> chrony`.
 This command restarts the service `chrony` on the server (you will need to enter the user password) and on the copters.

 ## Animation preparation and execution